cmrschwarz/scr/README.md

         dx=<xpath>          xpath for document matching
         dr=<regex>          regex for document matching
         df=<format string>  document format string
-        dimin=<number>      initial document index, each successful match gets one index dimax=<number>      max document index, matching stops here dmm=<bool>           allow multiple document matches in one document instead of picking the first din=<bool>          give a prompt to ignore a potential document match denc=<encoding>     default document encoding to use for following documents, default is utf-8 dfenc=<encoding>    force document encoding for following documents, even if http(s) says differently
+        djs=<js string>     javascript to execute on the page, format args are available as js variables (selenium only) dimin=<number>      initial document index, each successful match gets one index dimax=<number>      max document index, matching stops here dmm=<bool>          allow multiple document matches in one document instead of picking the first din=<bool>          give a prompt to ignore a potential document match denc=<encoding>     default document encoding to use for following documents, default is utf-8 dfenc=<encoding>    force document encoding for following documents, even if http(s) says differently